Mosley Street – Let there be light

 Pudding Chare – Black Puddings

-Links the Bigg Market to Westgate Road and is said to be named from the valley of a stream called the pow dene or from the sale of black puddings.
+Pudding Chare inks the Bigg Market to Westgate Road and is said to be named from the valley of a stream called the Pow Dene or from the sale of black puddings.

 Sandgate and the Milk Market